highplainscomputing/Child-Predator-Bait-Bot/README.md

 ## Overview

-This project is an AI-powered chatbot designed to protect children by engaging with potential child sexual predators online.
+This project is an AI-powered chatbot designed to protect children by engaging with potential child predators online.
 It utilizes the OpenAI GPT-3.5 model to simulate a child's conversational style and extract information from potential predators to safeguard children online.

 ## Features